 While thinkpiece authors love to ring the death knell of cold calling, the facts aren’t on their side.
 Many thriving sales organizations still use cold calls as an effective part of their process.
 As long as you’ve done a little bit of research and are confident that you’ve got a solution to this contact’s pain points, there’s no reason to dread reaching out.

 Ready to take control of your sales goals?
-Get early access to our powerful sales performance tracking tool— for free!— here.
+Get access to our powerful sales performance tracking tool— for free!— here.